The

 revelations).

-The third edition, due to be published in July 2025,
+The third edition was published in July 2025, a major

-is a major rewrite designed to include significant new
+rewrite designed to include significant new material without

-material without overly increasing the length of the book.
-The
+overly increasing the length of the book.
+The main new

 - Technological